robmathers/rogersusage/README.md

     Remaining Usage: 74.02 GB

 ## Notes
 This is provided as-is, with no warranty or guarantee of any kind it will work.
 Hopefully someone else will find it useful.
-It uses an undocumented and unsupported API from Rogers, so any changes they make could break things in the future.
+It uses an undocumented and unsupported API from Rogers, any changes could break things in the future.

 [python]: https://www.python.org/
 [rogers]: https://www.rogers.com